petermcneil/lodge/README.md

 |L|(number of characters in file)|(filename of subtitle file)|(number of frames)|(frame number - zero indexed)|L|
 ```

-Using
+Using the lodge CLI tool
 ---

 ```
-lodge read  -i [ --input ] pathToVideo (REQUIRED)  -o [ --output ] pathToSubtitle
+lodge read  -i pathToVideo (REQUIRED)  -o pathToSubtitle
-      write -i [ --input_video ] pathToInputVideo (REQUIRED) -s [ --input_subtitle ] pathToSubtitle (REQUIRED) -o [ --output_video ] pathToOutput
+      write -i pathToInputVideo (REQUIRED) -s pathToSubtitle (REQUIRED) -o pathToOutput
 ```

-Contributions will not be accepted until final grade has been ratified with the University of Brighton and Exam board
+Contributions will not be accepted until final grade has been ratified with the University of Brighton and Exam board.
 ---